-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 What should you do if services are not covered by our plan?

-Solis SPF 001 (HMO)covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+Solis SPF 002 (HMO SNP) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.

-For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service Paying for the costs once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+When the benefit limit has been reached, the costs you pay do not count towards your maximum out-of-pocket maximum.
 You can call Member Services when you want to know how much of your benefit limit you have already used.